metebalc/LeetCode/README.md

-LeetCode Solutions to:
-4. Median of Two Sorted Arrays
-5. Longest Palindromic Substring
-135. Candy
-8. String to Integer (atoi)
-767. Reorganize String
-12. Integer to Roman
-13. Roman to Integer
-273. Integer to English Words
-146. LRU Cache
-529. Minesweeper
-20. Valid Parentheses
-23. Merge k Sorted Lists
-155. Min Stack
-543. Diameter of Binary Tree
-289. Game of Life
-417. Pacific Atlantic Water Flow
-36. Valid Sudoku
-39. Combination Sum
-295. Find Median from Data Stream
-300. Longest Increasing Subsequence
-46. Permutations
-56. Merge Intervals
-61. Rotate List
-64. Minimum Path Sum
-200. Number of Islands
-75. Sort Colors
-79. Word Search
-207. Course Schedule
-210. Course Schedule II
-211. Design Add and Search Words Data Structure
-212. Word Search II
-93. Restore IP Addresses
-98. Validate Binary Search Tree
-100. Same Tree
-101. Symmetric Tree
-102. Binary Tree Level Order Traversal
-109. Convert Sorted List to Binary Search Tree
-239. Sliding Window Maximum
-113. Path Sum II
-116. Populating Next Right Pointers in Each Node
-121. Best Time to Buy and Sell Stock
-126. Word Ladder II
-127. Word Ladder
+# LeetCode Solutions

+This repository contains solutions to LeetCode problems.

+## List of Problems

+1. Median of Two Sorted Arrays
+2. Longest Palindromic Substring
+3. Candy
+4. String to Integer (atoi)
+5. Reorganize String
+6. Integer to Roman
+7. Roman to Integer
+8. Integer to English Words
+9. LRU Cache
+10. Minesweeper
+11. Valid Parentheses
+12. Merge k Sorted Lists
+13. Min Stack
+14. Diameter of Binary Tree
+15. Game of Life
+16. Pacific Atlantic Water Flow
+17. Valid Sudoku
+18. Combination Sum
+19. Find Median from Data Stream
+20. Longest Increasing Subsequence
+21. Permutations
+22. Merge Intervals
+23. Rotate List
+24. Minimum Path Sum
+25. Number of Islands
+26. Sort Colors
+27. Word Search
+28. Course Schedule
+29. Course Schedule II
+30. Design Add and Search Words Data Structure
+31. Word Search II
+32. Restore IP Addresses
+33. Validate Binary Search Tree
+34. Same Tree
+35. Symmetric Tree
+36. Binary Tree Level Order Traversal
+37. Convert Sorted List to Binary Search Tree
+38. Sliding Window Maximum
+39. Path Sum II
+40. Populating Next Right Pointers in Each Node
+41. Best Time to Buy and Sell Stock
+42. Word Ladder II
+43. Word Ladder

+## How to Use

+Each solution is located in the `solutions` directory, with subdirectories named according to the problem number.
+For example, the solution for "Median of Two Sorted Arrays" can be found in `solutions/1_median_of_two_sorted_arrays/`.

+## License

+This project is licensed under the MIT License.
+See the `LICENSE` file for more details.